Built By Sid

 02

-The core algorithm gets built in a blank file with no AI.
+The core algorithm gets written in a blank file.
+No AI.
 Everything else is fair game.
-The constraint is where the learning lives.
+That one constraint is where the learning actually lives.

 03